 The various steps to becoming a CISSP will take you through gaining work experience, the importance of training, endorsement from a CISSP holder and the path to maintaining your certification.

-Experience is the integral foundation of your CISSP journey.
+- Gain Experience: Experience is the integral foundation of your CISSP journey.
 As we mentioned, you need at least four years of paid work experience in at least two of the eight CISSP CBK domains.
 You can choose from its various areas of information security, such as security architecture, cryptography or incident response.
 You can still take the exam if you lack the four-year requirement, but you will become an Associate of (ISC)² instead of a full CISSP.
 You can upgrade to CISSP status once you meet the experience requirement.

-Familiarising yourself with CISSP training courses can be highly beneficial.
+- Training (Optional but Recommended): Familiarising yourself with CISSP training courses can be highly beneficial.
 The courses provide structured learning materials, expert guidance and practice questions to help you master the vast majority of information covered in the exam.
 The (ISC)² Official Training Partners, or SANS Institute, is a reputable training provider and covers a variety of in-person, online and self-paced training options.
 Remember that training can help you fill knowledge gaps, enhance your understanding and boost your confidence before taking the exam.

-An endorsement from a CISSP holder will verify your professional experience and suitability for the certification.
+- Endorsement: An endorsement from a CISSP holder will verify your professional experience and suitability for the certification.
 You can look for colleagues, mentors or instructors who hold the CISSP and are familiar with your work.
 It would help if you chose someone who genuinely believes in your qualifications and is willing to vouch for you.

-You need to earn CE credits every three years to maintain your CISSP certification.
+- Continuing Education (CE): You must earn CE credits every three years to maintain your CISSP certification.
 This requirement will prove your commitment to staying up-to-date with new advancements in the cybersecurity field.
 You can resort to various activities to earn CE credits, such as attending conferences, taking approved training courses and publishing articles or blog posts.
-It’s essential to keep track of your CE credits and renew your certification before it expires, join online communities dedicated to the exam preparation, communicate with other CISSP holders to gain insights and support and stay focused and motivated to maintain a steady CISSP career.

 CISSP Exam